junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "If it's okay," Sam starts slowly, "I have a question."

 "Dude, he's tired," Dean throws him an irritated look.
-"Question can wait to the morning."
+"Questions can wait till the morning."

 "It's okay, Dean."
 Cas catches his hand that's helping to tuck him in with the throw blankets, turning his face to Sam.
 "What do you want to know?"